sasha-alias/pgshards/README.md

 # pgshards

-Installation sharded Postgresql database and utilities on Ubuntu 14.04 trusty.
+Installation and configuration of sharded Postgresql cluster on Ubuntu 14.04 trusty.

-Repository contains ansible roles for installation and configuration sharded Postgresql cluster.

 The installed clusters comprised of configured Postgresql, Pl/Proxy, PgBouncer and PGQ.

 ## Running demo cluster

-In order to try it out you need a VertualBox and Vagrant installed.
+In order to try it out you need a VirtualBox and Vagrant installed.

     git clone https://github.com/sasha-alias/pgshards
     cd pgshards
     vagrant box add  ubuntu/trusty64
     vagrant up

+After it's finished you should be able to connect to postgresql demo cluster using the following connectstring:

+    psql postgresql://demo:demo@localhost:5455/demo

+In order to connect to the host via ssh use the command:

+    vagrant ssh

 ## Repository Structure